Skip to contents

 split.legend.name

 Character.
-The name of the split.by identity legend.
+The name of the split.by legend.
 Ignored if split.by = NULL.
 Ignored if show.split.names.colors and show.split.oppo.colors are FALSE.

 show.split.legend